Development#

 If you see a typo or some other small problem that you’d like to fix, this is most easily done through the GitHub UI.

-If the typo is in a large section of text (like this page), go to the top of the page and click on the “Edit on GitHub” link at the top right.
-This will bring you to the page on GitHub for the RST source file in question.
-Then, click on the pencil icon on the right hand side.
-This will open a web editor allowing you to quickly fix the typo and submit a pull request with the changes.
-Fix the typo, add a commit message like “Fixed typo” and click on the green “Propose file change” button.
+Mouse over the GitHub icon at the top right of the page and click on the “Suggest edit” button.
+This will bring you to a web editor on GitHub for the source file in question, allowing you to quickly fix the typo and submit a pull request with the changes.
+Fix the typo, click the “Commit changes”, add a commit message like “Fixed typo” and click on the green “Propose file change” button.
 Then follow the dialogues until you’ve created a new pull request with your changes, so that we can incorporate them.

 If the change you’d like to make is in the API documentation for a particular function, then you’ll need to find where this function is defined first.
 The simplest way to do this is to click the green “[source]” link next to the function.
 This will show you a HTML rendered version of the function, and the rest of the file that it is in.
 You can then navigate to this file on GitHub, and edit it using the same approach as above.